cbm-fles/flesnet/doc/flesnet_minimal_example.md

 ```

 - `-n`: Amount of microslices to generate.
 - `-p`: Use internal pattern generator as source.
-Argument value currently unused.
+The argument value is currently unused.
 - `-o`: Name of the output file.

 ## Starting flesnet

-First we will use the `mstool` again, to provide microslices using a named shared memory region and our previously generated microslice archive.
+First, we will use the `mstool` again to provide microslices using a named shared memory region, and our previously generated microslice archive.
 Open a terminal and run:
 ```
 ./mstool --input-archive ./ms_archive.msa --output-shm fles_in_shared_memory
 ```